 The best way to help your skills stick is to teach someone else.
 As Albert Einstein said, “If you can't explain it simply, you don't understand it well enough.”

 Walk a coworker through a new program or process you learned, or offer to take a few minutes in team meeting to share a new concept.
 If they have questions you don’t know the answers to, incorporate researching the answers to the questions into your plan.

 If you work remote and don’t have people around you to teach hands-on, you can always jump online write a blog post, film a tutorial or post in a developer forum.

 Don’t wait to develop your skills

-Need a little more help on your skills development journey?
+Need a little more help on your skill development journey?
 Keep your technology skills in-demand, learn new skills quickly and measure your team’s workflow efficiency with a free Pluralsight trial.